LucaAngioloni/fit-COVID19/README.md

   --avg AVG      if > 1 draw plot of avg last --avg days.
   --style STYLE  [normal, cyberpunk] : normal, standard mpl - cyberpunk,
                  cyberpunk style
+  --old_pred OLD_PRED  if True plot also the prediction curve from a week ago.
  ```

 ## Predictions for a region: